 “Only inert things add nothing to what they are: a stone does not lie; it interests no one – whereas life indefatigably invents: life is the novel of matter.”

 What of trees?
-They are firmly planted in the ground and are inert and at the same time alive – they photosynthesize and are made up of cells.
+They are firmly planted in the ground and are inert and at the same time alive – they photosynthesize and are made up of plant cells.
 He’s not wrong, just not precise.
-The only known matter that has ascribed a narrative to itself and the rest of the world are humans and do they never ever stop!
-Every passing year the books pile higher, new videos are disseminated on the television and internet. and yes, even the articles on this website is a part of this continuous activity which will never bloody stop!
+The only known matter that has ascribed a narrative to itself and the rest of the world are human beings and do they never ever stop!
+Every passing year new books are published and pile ever higher for the librarian, new videos are disseminated on the internet, and yes, even the articles on our websites are part of this continuous activity with no end in sight!

 “A dust infatuated with ghosts – such is man: his absolute image.”